xinpengfei520/Android-architecture/README.md

 # Android-architecture

-MyArchitecture is a project that practise architecture design on Android application develop , anysise eache architecture advantages and disadvantagees.
+Android architecture is a project that practise architecture design on Android application develop , anysise eache architecture advantages and disadvantagees.

 ## Update log